For a broader description of Post Notes, see the article Bank Post Bills and Post Notes

 The Emigration Post Note was initially crossed with two lines, between which was written “Under Thirty Dollars”.
 After being cashed in the United States, across the note was written “Paid” and then “Cash 6/2/46” (2 June 1846).
 On the back of the note is the endorsement “Jeane Barnard”.
 The note is numbered 1320, suggesting James Corscaden and Company had been issuing Emigration Post Notes for some time.

 Another Emigration Post Note issued by James Corscaden and Company is known to exist.
-Issued in 1841, according to the Postal History Journal of the United States of America, the note was “to enable Andrew Larnock to pre-pay his passage to America.
+Issued in 1841 for 22.66, according to the Postal History Journal of the United States of America, the note was “to enable Andrew Larnock to pre-pay his passage to America.
 A back notation reveals that Larnock ‘proceeded to sea on board ship Stephen Whitney’ of the Black Ball Line, May 15, 1841.
 The packet boats readily served the immigrant trade, first class as well as steerage, at rates determined by fine freight.”
+The number on this post note is 1165 and a simple calculation shows that it was 155 numbers earlier than the illustrated post note issued in April 1846, issued five year later.
+This suggests roughly 30 notes were issued every year, although numbering could not have commenced at “1”, as at this rate it would mean the notes had been issued for over 30 years in 1841.

 The use of the term “Emigration Post Note” appears to have been unique to the notes issued by James Corscaden and Company, although other arrangements between merchants on both sides of the Atlantic would have allowed the transfers of funds.
 Interestingly, the note made out in favour of Andrew Larnock shows he did not sail on one of James Corscaden’s ships, rather a ship of the “Black Ball Line”.
-This suggests the Emigration Post Notes issued by James Corscaden and Company may have also been used by emigrants not travelling on the company’s ships.
+This suggests the Emigration Post Notes issued by James Corscaden and Company may have also been used by emigrants travelling on ships not owned by James Corscaden.

 © Peter Symes 2018